andrewbrimusu/data3500_fall2022/README.md

 The code from the content videos, and the solutions to each programming activities is provided in sub folders, for each week.

+The Content videos themselves, and the HW assignment descriptions and submission is on the course Canvas page.

          ___        ______     ____ _                 _  ___